kripskroll/restfulCLA/README.md

-# smugup
+# restfulCLA
-Learn to use smugmug API<br>
+How to use CLA from Python
-Anybody who wants to help is very welcome